-Jumby Bay: Jumby Bay Island avoided the devastating effects of the storm, and so far there is no structural damage to any of the resort, villas, or homes.
-The property was closed as a part of the annual maintenance program, and it will reopen as planned on October 9, 2017.
+Jumby Bay: Jumby Bay Island avoided the devastating effects of the storm.
+The property was closed as a part of the annual maintenance program, and reopened as scheduled.

-Blue Waters: Property was closed for two weeks beginning 9/7/17 for pre-planned updates and will reopen as scheduled on 10/1/17.
+Blue Waters: Property was closed for two weeks beginning 9/7/17 for pre-planned updates and reopened as scheduled.

-Carlisle Bay: Minimal damage; will reopen after seasonal closure as scheduled on 10/10/17
+Carlisle Bay: Minimal damage; reopened after seasonal closure as scheduled.

 ST. KITTS & NEVIS

 Prime Minister Timothy Harris said that St. Kitts was “spared the full brunt” of Irma, however there has been some damage.
 The airport reopened on September 7, 2017.